 Supported Resolutions: 1080p, 720p | Field of view: 81.6° | Number of mics: 1 | Compatible OS: Windows 10

-Meticulously well-thought design, great finishing and an innovative ring light around the camera- that’s Razer Kiyo.
+Meticulously well-thought design, great finishing, and an innovative ring light around the camera- that’s Razer Kiyo.
 For the spot of number 4 on our list, we have another addition by Razer, the Kiyo cam.
 But how does it fare against the other contenders in this list?
 Let’s find out.

 It’s very safe to say with a glance, how the unique and well-made design of Kiyo speaks out.
 With a circular shape and glossy plastic finishing, all of it feels sturdy.
 It comes with a non-detachable cable which is kind of a bummer.
 The key feature of Kiyo is the LED ring light around the camera.
 It may not be enough to beat a dedicated light but it works very nicely to even out lightings on the face.

 The Kiyo supports 1080p resolution at 30fps and 720p at 60 fps, the same as the last models.
 The picture quality is amazingly sharp and accurate.
 It performs really well in good lighting conditions with minimum noise.
 When the picture quality was compared to the C922, Kiyo’s colors were really saturated.
-C922 picture looked more accurate to real-life colours than Kiyo which had a lot of red and blue saturation.
+C922 picture looked more accurate to real-life colors than Kiyo which had a lot of red and blue saturation.
 But still, the quality is very sharp and pleasing to look at.
 And, by adjusting the ring brightness, etc you can tweak around until there is minimum noise in the picture.
 It does have trouble focusing in dark rooms even with the light on but, because the quality is amazing in light rooms, the Kiyo still comes out strong.

-The Kiyo has very thoughtful designing, with a neat ring light around the camera.
+The Kiyo has a very thoughtful design, with a neat ring light around the camera.
 But, due to its restricted options, it falls short when compared to the other products on this list.
 However, the noise reduction has been well optimized and, with the ring light, makes Kiyo ideal for live streaming.
 For some, the high price tag might make Kiyo a questionable choice but, this one is made to last and you’ll be investing in a good piece of hardware.

 5. Microsoft LifeCam Cinema